-282-13.30(272) Licenses-issue dates, corrections, duplicates, and fraud.
+282-13.30(272) Licenses-issue and expiration dates, corrections, duplicates, and fraud.

-13.30(1) Issue date on original license.
+- 13.30(1) Issue and expiration dates on original license.
 A license is valid only from and after the date of issuance.

-13.30(2) Correcting licenses.
+Licenses, authorizations, certificates, and statements of professional recognition will expire on the last day of the practitioner's birth month after the term of the license unless otherwise specified.
+If the expiration date is changed by rule, the change may be retroactive. - 13.30(2) Correcting licenses.
 If a licensee notifies board staff of a typographical or clerical error on the license within 30 days of the date of the board's mailing of a license, a corrected license shall be issued without charge to the licensee.
 If notification of a typographical or clerical error is made more than 30 days after the date of the board's mailing of a license, a corrected license shall be issued upon receipt of the fee for issuance of a duplicate license.
 For purposes of this rule, typographical or clerical errors include misspellings, errors in the expiration date of a license, errors in the type of license issued, and the omission or misidentification of the endorsements for which application was made.
-A licensee requesting the addition of an endorsement not included on the initial application must submit a new application and the appropriate application fee.

-13.30(3) Duplicate licenses.
-Upon application and payment of the fee set out in 282-Chapter 12, a duplicate license shall be issued.

-13.30(4) Fraud in procurement or renewal of licenses.
+A licensee requesting the addition of an endorsement not included on the initial application must submit a new application and the appropriate application fee. - 13.30(3) Duplicate licenses.
+Upon application and payment of the fee set out in 282-Chapter 12, a duplicate license shall be issued. - 13.30(4) Fraud in procurement or renewal of licenses.
 Fraud in procurement or renewal of a license or falsifying records for licensure purposes will constitute grounds for filing a complaint with the board of educational examiners.